shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-video-error-report.md

 ---
 title: Microsoft Invest - Buyer Video Error Report
-description: Use the Buyer Video Error report for resolving video errors or issues related to buy-side video advertising.
+description: In this article, use the Buyer Video Error report for resolving video errors or issues related to buy-side video advertising.
 ---

-# Buyer Video Error report in Microsoft Invest
+# Microsoft Invest - Buyer Video Error report

 The Buyer Video Error Report gives insight into video errors and their cause.